togrupe/dlive-midi-tools/doc/groups/README.md

 Special characters like "äöüéß" are not allowed, otherwise you will get an Error Message.

+Keep in mind that for each type of bus, the maximum count of possible busses are available.
+Please use only the cells which fits to your current Mixrack Configuration.

 #### Dca/Aux/Grp/Mtx/FX Color: <br>

 The following colors are allowed: